lutraconsulting/qgis-vectortiles-styles/README.md

-# qgis-vectortiles-styles
-Collection of vector tiles styles for QGIS
+# QGIS styles for vector tiles
+This repo contains QGIS style sheets (QML) for vector tiles.

+The Mapbox GL formats have been converted from (Martin Dobias')[https://github.com/wonder-sk/mapbox2qgis] repo and furthered modified in QGIS.